Pleurodira

-The Pleurodira are one of the two living suborders of turtles, the other being the Cryptodira.
-The division between these two suborders represents a very deep evolutionary divide between two very different types of turtles.
-The physical differences between them, although anatomical and largely internal, are nonetheless significant, and the zoogeographic implications of them are substantial.
-The Pleurodira are known more commonly as the side-necked turtles and the name Pleurodira quite literally translates to side neck, whereas the Cryptodira are known as hidden-necked turtles.
-The Pleurodira turtles are currently restricted to freshwater habitats in the Southern Hemisphere, largely to Australia, South America, and Africa.
-Within the Pleurodira, three living families are represented: Chelidae, also known as the Austro-South American side-necked turtles, the Pelomedusidae, also known as the African mud terrapins, and the Podocnemididae, also known as the American side-neck river turtles.
-However, they were a cosmopolitan clade during the Cretaceous and most of the Cenozoic, and even occurred in marine environments around the world.
+The Pleurodira are one of the two living suborders of turtles (the other being the Cryptodira) more known commonly as the side-necked turtles.
+The name "Pleurodira" translates to "side neck", whereas the Cryptodira are known as hidden-necked turtles; these names reflect the distinct neck retraction mechanisms between the two suborders, which are the product of diverging evolutionary histories.
+Within the Pleurodira, three living families are represented: Chelidae, the Austro-South American side-necked turtles, the Pelomedusidae, the African mud terrapins, and the Podocnemididae, the American side-neck river turtles.

-Definition and description

-Pelomedusa subrufa showing typical pleurodiran neck retraction, under the shell and towards the side.
+Pleurodiran turtles are currently restricted to the freshwater ecosystems of former Gondwanan landmasses, including in Australia, South America, Arabia, Madagascar and Africa.
+Prehistorically, they were a cosmopolitan clade during the Cretaceous and most of the Cenozoic, and even occurred in marine environments around the world.

+Description

+Neck retraction mechanism in cryptodirans and pleurodirans.